 One of the biggest reasons many people begin using a budget is because they are tired of drowning in debt.
 Everyone wants to live a debt-free life, and that’s an amazing goal!

 But exactly how do you reach that goal?
-There are two main methods of becoming debt-free, even if you have a limited income and are struggling to get by.
+There are two main methods to pay off your debt, even if you have a limited income and are struggling to get by.

 The key is to make debt payoff a priority and pull every little bit you can from non-essential parts of your budget as you begin your debt payoff journey.